lindafz/prime-number-algorithm-webflux/README.md

 * Maven update to load all required libraries
 * Run the SpringBoot or PrimenessnApplication from either IntelliJ or Eclipse

+## Unit Test and CI Pipeline
+* The project is configured using circleCI by default
+* Junit5 and Mockito Unit Test

 ## Documentation
 * All documents are under documents folder